 The National Oceanic and Atmospheric Administration’s (NOAA) Environmental Cooperative Science Center is led by Florida A&M University in collaboration with Delaware State University, Jackson State University, Morgan State University, Texas A&M University and the University of Miami.
 The mission of the ECSC is to educate a new generation of environmental scientists in the NOAA-related sciences.
 For information contact: Ms. Michelle Williams (Michelle.Williams@famu.edu), Florida A&M University.

 The National Spill Control School offers specialized hands-on training for those interested in the Oil Spill, HAZMAT, and Emergency Management industries.
 The NSCS is a part of Texas A&M University-Corpus Christi's College of Science and Engineering.
 The University's Gulf Coast location allows for year-round, hands-on training.
 For information contact: Mr. Tony Wood (Tony.Wood@tamucc.edu).

-Participants in grades 6-12 will be introduced to our engineering and computing sciences programs.
-Students will conduct engaging hands-on activities related to each field, meet professionals in their fields and have the opportunity to ask them questions, and conduct calculations like the ones that professionals do for their jobs.
+Participants in grades 6-12 will be introduced to the programs offered by the School of Engineering and Computing Sciences at Texas A&M University–Corpus Christi.
+Students will conduct engaging hands-on activities related to different fields, meet professionals in their fields and have the opportunity to ask them questions, and conduct calculations like the ones that professionals do for their jobs.

 Both programs: In order to participate in the program, students will need to have access to a computer, laptop, or tablet which is enabled with speakers, camera, and a microphone and which is connected to the internet.